kraglalbert/kraglalbert.github.io/resume.md

 - **Budgie**: Developed a web application that allows individuals to keep track of their monthly expenses.
 - **Profound Sound (iOS App):** Created to help amateur guitarists configure their guitar recording setup.
 Was available on the App Store from 2014 to 2016.
 - **Get J&uuml;ge (iOS App):** Created to help users track progress for each exercise in their workout.
-- **git-simple**: Created a command-line tool with custom commands to simplify common git workflows and operations.
-- **McGillUltimate.ca:** Part of the development team working on the <a href="https://mcgillultimate.ca" target="_blank">website</a> for McGill’s Ultimate Frisbee team.

 <!-- Skills section -->
 <div class="h-line"></div>